We want to

 work during Events we organise is done by volunteers.
 All Hut 9 Preservation Group

 re-enactors and all helpers on the day are volunteers.
 Our reward is

 purely the success of every event and the fact that you, the public, enjoys the

 experience.
 We can see your generous donations and the complimentary and

 encouraging comments and feedback you provide.
 THANK YOU.

-This will allow us to also apply for funding, which is so much needed for the
+us to also apply for funding, which is so much needed for the preservation of

-preservation of the hut's 73 year old fabric and its famous wall paintings.
+the hut's old fabric and its famous wall paintings.

 Until this time comes, to achieve